-- 3. When everyone has got the hang of it repeat the game with the next person's name.
+- 2. Then get them to do it again but faster.
+The sound of David's name being guickly repeated around the circle will sound like a car going around a racetrack. - 3.
+When everyone has got the hang of it repeat the game with the next person's name.
 Go around the whole group.
-Get everyone to speed it up as fast as possible, and encourage them to try and make each other's names sound like the engine of a car. - 4.
+Get everyone to speed it up as fast as possible and encourage them to try and make each other's names sound like the engine of a car. - 4.
 As a variation say that anyone can say "beep beep" instead of the person's name if they say this then the 'car' must skip the next person.
 Or anyone can make the sound of a car breaking - if they make this noise then the 'car' must go in the opposite direction.